Summer Flowers Name

 Why Low-Maintenance Flowers Are Ideal for Summer

-Hardy perennials, in particular, are champions when it comes to resilience.
-They can handle a bit of neglect, and they often come back stronger every year.
-Annual plants are also a great option because they bloom quickly and don’t require much attention.
-Just plant them in well-drained soil, make sure they get enough sunlight, and they’ll pretty much handle the rest.
+In particular, Hardy perennials are champions of resilience.
+They can take a little bit of neglect, and they tend to come back even stronger every year.
+Another great option are annual plants that bloom quickly and don’t need much attention.
+All you have to do is plant them in well drained soil, and give them enough sunlight, and they will pretty much take care of the rest.

 Easy-Care Blooms for Busy Gardeners